-In this article, we will discuss a metric known as the compound annual growth rate – CAGR for short.
-We will describe what it is, how it is calculated, and why it is useful in commercial real estate investing.
-By the end, readers will have the information needed to calculate this metric as part of their pre-investment due diligence process.
+In this article, we will discuss compound annual growth rate, or CAGR for short.
+We will describe what CAGR is, how it is calculated, and why it is useful in commercial real estate investing.
+By the end, readers will have the information needed to calculate the CAGR metric as part of their pre-investment due diligence process.

 At First National Realty Partners, we calculate an entire suite of performance metrics for each potential investment property.
 In doing so, we are able to identify the deals that have the greatest probability for a profitable outcome.
 These are the ones we present to investors.
 To learn more about our current investment opportunities, click here.